- Sophie Dixon

-Sophie Dixon’s brand-new film installation explores Grace Darling and her historic rescue of nine stranded survivors onboard the shipwrecked SS Forfarshire in 1838 opens at the RNLI Grace Darling Museum on the 183rd anniversary of the rescue.
+Sophie Dixon’s film installation explored Grace Darling and her historic rescue of nine stranded survivors onboard the shipwrecked SS Forfarshire in 1838, on the 183rd anniversary of the rescue.

 “Grace Darling’s role in the rescue of crew and passengers on board the paddle steamer Forfarshire is known all over the world, but for many people, that’s all they know about her.
-Inspired by various, often conflicting accounts, ‘Grace’ is a poetic exploration of Grace Darling’s life and the impact of her fame.”
+Inspired by various, often conflicting accounts, ‘Grace’ is a poetic exploration of Grace Darling’s life and the impact of her fame.” – Sophie Dixon

 Sophie Dixon is a visual artist from the UK.
 Working across film, 3D technologies, and installation, her projects explore the themes of memory, history, and the boundaries between the real and virtual.

 Emma Smith at The Brickworks Museum

 A new art installation commemorating the UK’s brickworks and the thousands of forgotten workers connected to the industry.